-While trekking at Laurinmäki and Määkynmäki area one cannot help but notice the many trences that have over time party fallen and gotten covered with moss.
-Even now days they do have life, foxes, badgers and other smaller animals use them as pathways or make their lairs there.
+While trekking at Laurinmäki and Määkynmäki area you will notice the many trences that have over time party fallen and gotten covered with moss.
+Even now days they do have life as foxes, badgers and other smaller animals use them as pathways or make their lairs there.

 The trenches here were used in Tarinmaa battle in 1918 between German and Finnish Red soldiers.
 In that battle the Finnish Reds fired the Germans who arrived with horses over the Räikälä bridge.
 The Germans called for backup that arrived from south, over the Hiidenjoki river forcing the Finnish Reds to fleet to Lystinmäki.
 There were 47 soldiers killed and they were buried inside the trench nearby the Spring of St. Lawrence.
-In 2017 a memorial stone for Tarinmaa battle was built just south of Spring of St. Lawrence.
+In 2017 Tarinmaa battle memorial stone was built just south of Spring of St. Lawrence.